Skip to main content

 Provider search tool

-IOE infertility facility listing (PDF)
+IOE infertility facility listing - English (PDF)

-IOE infertility facility listing Spanish (PDF)
+IOE infertility facility listing - Spanish (PDF)

-‘The clinics we select meet high medical standards and have a demonstrated record of successful treatment outcomes.
-Women have access to doctors and clinics that can improve their chances for healthy pregnancies and healthy babies.’
+"The clinics we select meet high medical standards and have a demonstrated record of successful treatment outcomes.
+Women have access to doctors and clinics that can improve their chances for healthy pregnancies and healthy babies."

 — Joanne Armstrong, MD